imAsparky/django-cookiecutter/README.rst

 Documentation
 ~~~~~~~~~~~~~

 #.
-Choose to add documentation using Sphinx with:
+Add documentation using Sphinx with:

    #. `Furo`_, a clean modern theme,  with dark and light mode options.
    #.
-A `Copy Button`_ to assist your users copy.
+A `Copy Button`_ to assist your users copy text or code snippets.
    #. `Inline Tabs`_ to group similar items.
    #.
 Use markdown or restructured text.
 #.
 Deploy to `Read the Docs`_.